Healthcare industry

 The healthcare industry (also called the medical industry or health economy) is an aggregation and integration of sectors within the economic system that provides goods and services to treat patients with curative, preventive, rehabilitative, and palliative care.
-It includes the generation and commercialization of goods and services lending themselves to maintaining and re-establishing health.
-The modern healthcare industry includes three essential branches which are services, products, and finance, and may be divided into many sectors and categories and depends on the interdisciplinary teams of trained professionals and paraprofessionals to meet the health needs of individuals and populations.
+It encompasses the creation and commercialization of products and services conducive to the preservation and restoration of well-being.
+The contemporary healthcare sector comprises three fundamental facets, namely services, products, and finance.
+It can be further subdivided into numerous sectors and categories and relies on interdisciplinary teams of highly skilled professionals and paraprofessionals to address the healthcare requirements of both individuals and communities.

 The healthcare industry is one of the world's largest and fastest-growing industries.
 Consuming over 10 percent of gross domestic product (GDP) of most developed nations, health care can form an enormous part of a country's economy.
 U.S. healthcare spending grew 2.7 percent in 2021, reaching $4.3 trillion or $12,914 per person.
 As a share of the nation's Gross Domestic Product, health spending accounted for 18.3 percent.
 The per capita expenditure on health and pharmaceuticals in OECD countries has steadily grown from a couple of hundred in the 1970s to an average of US$4'000 per year in current purchasing power parities.